DementiaGaming/PyBar/README.md

 Enter your code into the text box and click run to run it.
 To hide PyBar click the exit button.
 To completely quit the app hold down Left Shift + Q while focused onto PyBar

+# Running
+See the releases tab on the sidebar